GeoNode/documentation/basic/settings/index.rst

     Set to true to have multiple recipients in /message/create/

 .. _user-deletion-rules:

 USER_DELETION_RULES
 ----------------------
     | Default: ``["geonode.people.utils.user_has_resources"]``
     | Env: ``USER_DELETION_RULES``

-    A set of functions that are called in case of the deletion of a user, the deletion of the instance will fail if any of the functions return False, new rules can be added, as a string path to the function, as long as they take as parameter the userprofile and return a boolean
+    List of callables that will be called the deletion of a user account is requested.
+    The deletion will fail if any of the callables return ``False``.
+    New rules can be added, as a string path to the callable, as long as they take as parameter the user object and return a boolean.

 .. _user-analytics: